Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial.md

 Variables come from mathematics and are abstract concepts in computer language that can store calculation results or represent values.
 Variables can be accessed by variable name.
 ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial/8img.png)

-Variable naming rules:
-1. Variable names can contain only alphanumeric characters and underscores (A-z, 0-9, and _).
-2. Variable names must start with a letter or underscore character Variable names cannot start with numbers.
-3. Variable names are case-sensitive ("age", "Age", and "AGE" are three different variables).

 **byte** variable is a variable defined by the arduino programming language, and its value ranges from 0 to 255.
 ```
 Syntax: